The Robotaxi Rollout #3: Scaling Robotaxis in a New City

 Opportunities for entrepreneurialism

 For an EV charger owner, a robotaxi is a very attractive customer, because it is a very heavy user.
-A single robotaxi needs to charge 2-3 times per day, and the demand can be optimally planned so that charging stations are continuously in use by new robotaxi vehicles.
+A single robotaxi needs to charge at least 3 times per day, and the demand can be optimally planned so that charging stations are continuously in use by new robotaxi vehicles.
+This is a highly attractive characteristic to a charging network owner, as the ROI for charging stations depends on high utilization rates, and many charging sites are struggling with this today.

-So opening small hubs - and converting existing charging stations into small hubs - is an excellent way for a fleet of robotaxis to deploy in a new city quickly.
+So, opening small hubs - and converting existing charging stations into small hubs - is an excellent way for a fleet of robotaxis to scale in a new city quickly.